-Alumni of the Faculty of Information and its predecessors (e.g. Faculty of Information Studies (FIS), FLIS, FLS, SLIS, etc.) are invited to apply for funding up to a maximum of $500 for professional development activities through the FIAA Alumni Professional Development Grant.
+Alumni of the Faculty of Information and its predecessors are invited to apply for funding up to a maximum of $500 for professional development activities.

-One given in the fall*, and one during the spring, the grant is intended to support attendance at a conference or a professional development program (e.g. workshop, course or other similar activity deemed appropriate by the FIAA Grants and Awards Committee).
-Preference will be given to individuals who are unemployed, underemployed, switching careers or receive limited professional development funding from their workplace.
+This grant — given during the spring and also sometimes during the fall* — is intended to support attendance at a conference or a professional development program (e.g. workshop, course or other similar activity deemed appropriate by the FIAA Grants and Awards Committee).
+Preference will be given to individuals who are unemployed, underemployed, switching careers or receiving limited professional development funding from their workplace.

-* The ability to offer a grant in the fall term is based on funds raised at the Alumni Reunion’s Silent Auction in May of that year.
+* The ability to offer a second grant in the fall term is based on funds raised at the Alumni Reunion’s Silent Auction.

 Eligible expenses include course, workshop or conference registration fees.
 The grant cannot be applied towards a University of Toronto School of Continuing Studies course if the applicant is eligible for a course credit offered to new graduates.

 The grant recipient will be required to submit official receipts for the reimbursement of expenses (up to a maximum of $500) related to the professional development activity.
 The recipient may be asked to provide proof of course completion.

 In order to be considered for the grant, all of the following criteria must be met.
 The applicant must:

 - Be a graduate of the University of Toronto’s Faculty of Information or its predecessors (e.g. Faculty of Information Studies (FIS), FLIS, FLS, SLIS, etc.)